RobertGogol/BLTouch-Ender3-firmware-for-DUMMMIES/README.md

 2.Select AUTO HOME - after reseting X and Y Axes, and traveling carriage above the middle of heated bed:
 - Ender will start lower Z-Axis (hot end will stard move down)
-- BLTouch will turn on small blue led instead of red glow, and deploy sensing probe down NOW STOP IT WITH YOUR FIGER TOUCHING BLTOUCH SENSING PROBE FROM THE BOTTOM - Z-axis should stop, and BLTouch will do precise measurement by moving Z-axis up about 10mm and start to ravel down again - then AGAIN STOP IT WITH YOUR FINGER!
+- BLTouch will turn on small blue led instead of red glow, and deploy sensing probe down

+NOW STOP IT WITH YOUR FIGER TOUCHING BLTOUCH SENSING PROBE FROM THE BOTTOM

+- Z-axis should stop, and BLTouch will do precise measurement by moving Z-axis up about 10mm and start to ravel down again - then

+AGAIN STOP IT WITH YOUR FINGER!

-And it Z-Axis should STOP
+And it Z-Axis should STOP.